 — Inclusive Innovation Grantee Slack channel

-— Connected to virtual events within the I&E ecosystem
+— Connected to virtual and in person events within the I&E ecosystem

 - Students who successfully complete the program receive an MIT Innovation Initiative Certificate of Completion.

-Students are highly encouraged to participate in the additional program benefits as part of their remote cohort.
+Students are highly encouraged to participate in the additional program benefits as part of their cohort.

 The grant amount is $15.00/hr.
 Hours are determined by the startup and Grantee.
 The grant payment per recipient shall not exceed $5,000.
-The end of this grant period is Friday, August 28th.
+The end of this grant period is the end of the Fall semester 2021.

-If you have any questions regarding the program, eligibility, etc., please contact: InclusiveInnovation@mit.edu
+If you are an MIT-affiliated startup and would like to participate, or if you are a student and have any questions regarding the program, eligibility, etc., please contact: InclusiveInnovation@mit.edu